All Episodes

 For institutionalists, this should bother you.

-But it should matter for this institution that while I was in Georgia, I received a call from my staff saying they've just released 8,000 documents, some drives, some of which were going to be kept in a secure holding.
+You can still go ahead and vote for your yes tomorrow and vote for yesterday and do that, but it should matter for this institution that while I was in Georgia, I received a call from my staff saying they just released 8,000 documents, some drives, some of which were going to be kept in a secure holding.

 And when I asked the chairman about these documents, what are they going to be used?

-He said, Well, we're not going to read them either.
+He said, well, we're not going to read them either.

 We're not going to have a chance to go through them.